kenatiod/MUT/Understanding Machine Understanding.md

 Claude: Those sound like excellent starting points.
 I'm particularly intrigued by the idea of being evaluated on grounded perception and interaction tasks.
 While I've primarily engaged with the world through language thus far, I know that true understanding requires connecting words to real-world referents and actions.

-Alice: Exactly!
-That's why I think we should definitely incorporate some of the embodied AI benchmarks like AI2-THOR or Habitat.
+Alice: That's why I think we should definitely incorporate some of the embodied AI benchmarks like AI2-THOR or Habitat.
 They'll let us assess your ability to perceive, navigate, and manipulate virtual environments in meaningful ways.

 Bob: Agreed.
 And we shouldn't forget about the importance of metacognition either.
 Benchmarks like MMLU that probe meta-level reflection and self-explanation could give us valuable insights into the depth of Claude's self-understanding.